 By Paula Usita Brotherton, AMI Primary (3-6 year-olds) Diploma

-(Editor's Note: This article was written for the first edition of the MCS parent e-newsletter.
+Editor's Note: This article was written for the first edition of the MCS parent e-newsletter.
 We are honored to have guest contributor Paula Brotherton share her expertise with other Montessori parents.
-Paula's son is a student in the MCS 3-6 program, and Paula is a Montessori-trained teacher at the primary (3-6 year-old) level.
-She holds a graduate degree from Virginia Tech in Family and Child Development.
-Paula taught and did research at universities on the mainland for over 15 years.)
+Paula's son is a student at MCS, and Paula is a Montessori-trained teacher at the primary (3-6 year-old) level.
+She holds a PhD in Family and Child Development from Virginia Tech.
+Paula taught and did research at universities on the mainland for over 15 years.

 Dr. Maria Montessori’s observations of children led to amazing insights about child development.
 Montessori found that young children, from birth to six years of age, possessed an absorbent mind (like a sponge absorbing water) that effortlessly took in all information from their environment using all of their senses (seeing, hearing, touch, smell, and taste).
 Along with an absorbent mind, Montessori discovered that 3-6 year old children had a developmental window for orderliness, learning language, using senses, and refining movement.

 This led her to create unique materials and environments that nurtured children’s growth.
 These materials were practically oriented, proportioned to children’s size, made of natural materials, aided indirectly or directly in language and writing development, simple in design to emphasize attributes of interest, offered self-correction, and were placed on low shelves for easy access.
 Montessori observed children freely choosing to work with the materials, repeating exercises, valuing their independence, and concentrating.